403(b) Plan Fix-It Guide - You didn’t follow the terms of your 403(b) written plan

 Voluntary Correction Program:

 Y may correct using VCP.
 Correction would be the same as under SCP.
-Y is encouraged to make its VCP submission using the model documents in Appendix C, including Schedule 9 when preparing the submission.
+Y is encouraged to make its VCP submission using the model documents in Form 14568, Appendix C Part I Model VCP Submission Compliance Statement, including Form 14568-I, Schedule 9 – Correction by Plan Amendment (in accordance with Appendix B), when preparing the submission.
 The fee for the VCP submission (based on 300 participants) is $5,000.
 Y must include Forms 8950 and 8951.

 Organization X may correct using VCP.
 Correction would be the same as under SCP.
-Organization X should make its VCP submission using the Appendix C - Part 1 model document.
+Organization X can make its VCP submission using Form 14568, Appendix C Part I Model VCP Submission Compliance Statement.
 The fee for the VCP submission (based on 98 participants) is $2,500.
 X must include Forms 8950 and 8951.

 Audit Closing Agreement Program: